 This represents the status at the time of signature of this Consortium Agreement.

-As to VRIJE UNIVERSITEIT BRUSSEL (VUB), it is agreed between the Parties that, to the best of their knowledge, [insert the relevant option here].

-[Option 1 start]

-the following Background is hereby identified and agreed upon for the Project.
-Specific limitations and/or conditions, shall be as mentioned hereunder:

-[Option 1 end]

-[Option 2 start]

-Option 2: no data, know-how or information of[NAME OF THE PARTY] is Needed by another Party for implementation of the Project (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights to background and results for implementing the action”) or Exploitation of that other Party’s Results (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights for exploiting the results”).
+As to VRIJE UNIVERSITEIT BRUSSEL (VUB), it is agreed between the Parties that, to the best of their knowledge, no data, know-how or information of VRIJEVrije Universiteit BrusselVRIJE UNIVERSITEIT BRUSSEL (VUB) is Needed by another Party for implementation of the Project (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights to background and results for implementing the action”) or Exploitation of that other Party’s Results (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights for exploiting the results”).

-[Option 2 end]

 This represents the status at the time of signature of this Consortium Agreement.

-As to COMMISSARIAT A L ENERGIE ATOMIQUE ET AUX ENERGIES ALTERNATIVES (CEA), it is agreed between the Parties that, to the best of their knowledge, [insert the relevant option here].
+As to COMMISSARIAT A L ENERGIE ATOMIQUE ET AUX ENERGIES ALTERNATIVES (CEA), it is agreed between the Parties that, to the best of their knowledge, the following Background is hereby identified and agreed upon for the Project.

-[Option 1 start]

-the following Background is hereby identified and agreed upon for the Project.
 Specific limitations and/or conditions, shall be as mentioned hereunder: